obiwanus/focus-zig/LOG.md

 # TODO
 - Multiple cursors
-    - Make sure the undo system remembers cursors
-        - When multiple cursors, always start a new undo group
-        - When done editing, collect edits into a new undo group with cursor information
-        - On undo strip all clipboard information and just preserve the positions
     - Handle individual cursor clipboards
 - Fix: don't draw cursors that should not be visible
 - Handle minimisation without crashing